funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 ## News

-- [pinboard, Popular links](https://pinboard.in/popular/) - A list of the most populare links on pinboard.
+- [Pinboard, Popular links](https://pinboard.in/popular/) - A list of the most populare links on pinboard.
+- [Pocket, popular links](https://getpocket.com/explore/?src=top_navbar) - The most populare links on Pocket

 ## Fiction